vittorioromeo/bcs_thesis/source/30_ecst/20_metaprogramming.md

 Using an option map to implement compile-time settings with method chaining requires the following elements:

-* A class that contains an `option_map` instance and provides a clean method chaining interface.
+* A class that contains an `option_map` instance and provides a clean method chaining interface;

-* A set of keys representing the available options.
+* A set of keys representing the available options;

 * An initial set of default options.